 Current building space and tower space appears to be adequate for the foreseeable demand.
 If in the future, this existing space becomes utilized to its optimum capacity, ample land area is available for future site development.
-Site specific NEPA analysis will be required prior to any future facility modification or new facility construction.
+Site specific NEPA analysis will be required prior to any future facility modification or new facility construction and occupancy of the currently unutilized Lots.

-The site currently appears to be relatively clean from interference, receiver sensitivity, and noise with one exception.
-If it deteriorates based upon the impacts to the existing uses, additional studies, equipment upgrades, frequency isolation, and separation may be necessary in conjunction with any additional uses especially if they are continuously transmitting in nature or the increase in power from any uses.
+The site currently appears to be relatively clean from interference, receiver sensitivity, and noise.
+If it deteriorates based upon the impacts to the existing uses; additional studies, equipment upgrades, frequency isolation, and separation may be necessary.